 what is Mozambican literature?

 Yes, it is well known that there is a postcolonial, Portuguese-speaking Mozambican literature, illustrated by one name at least, Mia Couto.
 But how Mia Couto is to the literary traditions of the country is much more difficult question.
 There is a plurality of languages that the Portuguese used to call landins, and this is what Mia Couto tries to reflect; a lot of his literary fortune had been made through incrustation of the transcontinental Portuguese with all those local ingredients.
 But on the other hand, the country has a long history, both colonial and non-colonial.
-Already at the time when the Portuguese first arrived here during their circumnavigation of Africa, in search of the maritime passage to India, the country formed a periphery of the Islamic world, with its own traditions of literacy.
+Already at the time when the Portuguese first arrived here during their circumnavigation of Africa, in search of the maritime passage to India, the country formed a periphery of the Islamic world, with its own traditions of literacy, Sufi brotherhoods, etc.

 I have readMia Couto, Mulheres de cinzas (2015), A confissão da leoa (2012), O Último voo do flamingo (2000), Um rio chamado tempo, uma casa chamada terra (2002)